 In addition to learning the concepts above, it’s good to practice coding using the programming languages listed above.
 This way, you don’t lose the skills you’ve developed already.
 Create an account on Codewars or Hackerrank and start to code up simple algorithms when given a prompt to solve.
 This mover will come in handy when you start to prepare for interviews when you look for a new job.

 There are so many ways to learn to code for free online.
-With a little bit of time, patience, and a lot of grit and tenacity, you’ll become a web developer, mobile developer, or data scientist in very little time!
+With a little time and patience, you’ll build the skills you need to become a web developer, mobile developer, or data scientist.